-The Master of Science for Teachers (MST) in Childhood Education program provides a strong foundation for candidates who want to teach but do not have an undergraduate degree in education.
 Every MST candidate enrolled in our program is challenged to reflect on his or her prior notions about schools, classrooms, teaching, and learning.
 Differentiated instruction is emphasized and technology is incorporated into all aspects of the program.
 Candidates exit the program with the pedagogical knowledge, skills, and dispositions necessary to become a successful classroom teacher.
-For more information, please click here: http://pace.smartcatalogiq.com/en/2017-2018/Graduate-Catalog/Schools/Sch...

 How you learn

 This 36-credit program provides a focused exploration into the organization of schools, the different ways that students learn, and the adaptation of teaching methods to meet the needs of individual students.
-There is a common 12-credit core and a 15-credit specialty track.
-Students conclude with a 9-credit capstone experience that includes:
+There is a common 15-credit core and a 15-credit concentration track.
+Students conclude with a 6-credit capstone experience that includes:

 After completing the program and passing the New York State Teacher Certification Exams, candidates are eligible for initial teaching certification in Childhood or Adolescent Education in New York State.